anyswap/CrossChain-Router/tokens/cardano/README_deployment.md

 APIKey = "api key" # blockfrost APIKEY
-AssetPolicyKey = "policy seed" # Policykey seed AppendName = "true"  #config whether the policy is the same for all asset, policy is same if set `false`
+AssetPolicyKey = "policy seed" # Policykey seed AppendName = "true"  #config whether the policy is the same for all asset, policy is same if set `false` UseAPI = "false"  #config whether use the blockfrost api to query tx or tip .etc
 ```

 ### 5. genMpcAddr